kjmmmeghana/Features_AI/README.md

 To check the python notebook where the EDA is already perfromed, open ** EDA_Task1.ipynb **

-Dependencies needed to be installed priorly: bs4
+Dependencies needed to be installed priorly: (using pip) bs4

 ## File Similarity Detection